TeamWalrus/Walrus/index.md

 ---

 ![Logo]({{ "/assets/walrus.png" }})
-# Project Walrus - Card Cloning Made Simple
+# Walrus - Card Cloning Made Simple

 Walrus enables you to use your existing contactless card cloning devices with your Android device.
 Using a simple interface, cards can be read into a wallet to be written or emulated later.